 The Spanish Virgin of Guadalupe

-The Mexican historian Edmundo O’Gorman warns in some of his notes that by the year of 1530 the Franciscan friars built a hermitage dedicated to the Spanish virgin trying to replace a pagan rite with a Catholic one.
+The Mexican historian Edmundo O’Gorman warns in some of his notes that by the year 1530, the Franciscan friars built a hermitage dedicated to the Spanish Virgin, trying to replace a pagan rite with a Catholic one.

 The image of the Virgin of Guadalupe

-The miraculous legend of the image captured in the tilma of indigenous Juan Diego, takes another more objective vision when the symbols that are manifested in the image are analyzed, since it contains elements of totally pre-Hispanic ideas, represented with Catholic symbols.
-It contains, for example, rhetoric’s such as “La Flor y el Canto”, one of the philosophies of the Aztec world.
+The miraculous legend of the image captured in the tilma of indigenous Juan Diego takes another more objective vision when the symbols manifested in the image are analyzed since it contains elements of totally pre-Hispanic ideas, represented with Catholic symbols.
+For example, it includes rhetorics such as “La Flor y el Canto,” one of the philosophies of the Aztec world.

-The fidelity to the cult of the virgin of Guadalupe, enriches, and provides spiritual elements with a root fully originated before the conquest – a tradition of faith, ritual and myth – and the rich Aztec culture.
+The fidelity to the Virgin of Guadalupe cult enriches and provides spiritual elements with a root entirely originated before the conquest – a tradition of faith, ritual, and myth – and the rich Aztec culture.

 The Mexicans embrace this syncretism into a melting pot where the old meets the modern world… but still grasp to its Guadalupan faith.